Configuring a node

 local_nb_nodes.json

-This file is only used by deployment profiles that include the federation API.
+This file is used by the federation API, and so is only necessary for deployment profiles that include the f-API.

 local_nb_nodes.json